randhika21/Mushroom_Misting_System/README.md

 # Mushroom_Misting_System
 The IoT-based mushroom misting system enhances mushroom cultivation by providing real-time monitoring and automatic control of environmental conditions, ensuring optimal growth.
-With connected sensors and a user-friendly application, it increases yields while promoting efficient resource use and sustainability in farming practices.
+Utilizing SHT20 sensors for accurate temperature and humidity readings, along with Firebase for data management and remote access, it increases yields while promoting efficient resource use and sustainability in farming practices.